cgs-earth/IODH-Mappings/readme.md

 # Western Water Datahub EDR Mappings

+**NOTE: This repo is now archived and condensed into a monorepo with its associated deployment code located at [internetofwater/WWDH/](https://github.com/internetofwater/WWDH/)**

 This repository maps the various federal water data APIs like the USBR RISE API to OGC EDR using pygeoapi for ETL.
 It defaults to redis for the caching implementation.

 ## Usage